jlam55555/c99-compiler/README.md

 ---

+### Code Style
+Code style roughly follows the [Linux kernel coding style][styleguide], which itself has an affinity for K&R conventions.

+---

 ### Implementation details
 This parser will attempt to implement much of the C99 standard, except where specified.
 The lexer also includes some C11 support (namely,